FAO and YouTube

 - videos must have been shot with the permission of the parent or legal guardian of any identifiable children appearing in the video (permission form)

-All FAO videos must include the full Logo-block cover at the beginning for a duration of at least 3 seconds.
-In addition to the logo at the beginning, if wanted, it may also be added at the end of the video.
+All FAO videos must include the full Logo-block cover at the beginning and end for a duration of at least 3 seconds.

 The FAO Logo-blocks can be downloaded from below links in various sizes/resolutions (available only through FAO network):